Jules Bordet: Career

 In 1895 Bordet made his discovery that the bacteriolytic effect of acquired specific antibody is significantly enhanced in vivo by the presence of innate serum components which he termed alexine (but which are now known as complement).
 Four years later, in 1899, he described a similar destructive process involving complement, "hemolysis", in which foreign red blood cells are ruptured or "lysed" following exposure to immune serum.
 In 1900, he left Paris to found an institute in Brussels like Pasteur's, and continued to work extensively on the mechanisms involved in the action of complement.
 These studies became the basis for complement-fixation testing methods that enabled the development of serological tests for syphilis (specifically, the development of the Wassermann test by August von Wassermann).
 The same technique is used today in serologic testing for countless other diseases.

 With Octave Gengou, he isolated Bordetella pertussis in pure culture in 1906 and posited it as the cause of whooping cough.
-He became Professor of Bacteriology at the Université Libre de Bruxelles in 1907.
+He became Professor of Bacteriology at the Université libre de Bruxelles in 1907.

 Awards and honours

 In March 1916, he was elected a Foreign Member of the Royal Society and in 1930, delivered their Croonian Lecture.
 In this lecture, Bordet also concluded that bacteriophages, the bacteria-killing "invisible viruses" discovered by Felix d'Herelle did not exist and that bacteria destroyed themselves using a process of autolysis.
 This theory collapsed in 1941 with the publication by Ruska of the first electron microscope pictures of bacteriophages.
-The Nobel Prize in Physiology or Medicine was awarded to him in 1919 for his discoveries relating to immunity.

-Bordet died in 1961 and was interred in the Ixelles Cemetery in Brussels.